gvitalie/parity/README.md

 >>> check(-11)
 (-11, 'odd')
 >>> check(10.5)
-The number 10.5 is not an integer value
+The value 10.5 is not an integer value
 >>> check(-11.5)
-The number -11.5 is not an integer value
+The value -11.5 is not an integer value
 >>> check(-0)
 (0, 'undefined')
 >>>